nicdeca/brov2_formation_control/docs/experiments/hardware_setup.md

 - how to disarm;
 - when the run must be aborted.

-The experiment script is not an emergency-stop mechanism.
+The experiment runner is not an emergency-stop mechanism.
 QGroundControl/manual intervention must remain available throughout the run.